 In terms of performance, the U510 is the best driving iron for distance, as well as ball speed this year.
 The U510 is more forgiving thanks to a lower center of gravity, and a wide sole design that is meant to deliver consistency in your strike.
 If you’re a really solid player and are looking for more of a true players utility iron, I’d go for the U500 instead of the U510.
 The U500 is a little more workable, and is designed for low handicappers.

 The U510 can easily replace or compliment a similarly lofted hybrid golf club.
 We found the U510 to deliver the best distance among driving irons, while offering forgiveness and plenty of ball speed.
-For those reasons, the U510 is our top choice for 2020.
+For those reasons, the U510 is our top choice for 2021 as the best driving iron on the market .

 Best Players Utility Iron: Taylormade P790 UDI